OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 AdClear: You can opt out of tracking performed by AdClear.

-Opt out of data collection by AdClear Allow data collection by AdClear.
+Opt out of Adclear tracking

 Sociomantic: Advertising Privacy Policy &.
 Opt-Out